PanosEconomou/notes/Classical_Physics/Momentum.md

-## Inducing Actions on Tensor Bundles
+## Inducing Actions on the Cotangent Bundle

 Ideally we would like to have a representation not only the configuration space, but also on the Phase space.
 This is something slightly harder to achieve.
 If the phase space is not canonical, then we have to figure it out by hand.
 However if we have an action on the configuration space and we want to lift it to an action on the phase space we absolutely can in a canonical way.
 Here is how to do it.